top of page

 let city = "Dubai"; // type inferred as string

-Note: Since , we declared a variable "city" in previous script for var, we will get an error like below:
+Note: Since we declared a variable "city" in the previous script for var, we will get an error like below:

 When multiple TypeScript files are compiled together, variables declared at the top level share a global scope.To avoid naming conflicts, make each file a module by adding: